-STUDENT SUPPORT SERVICES
+CO-CURRICULAR PROGRAMS AND STUDENT LIFE SUPPORT SERVICES

-This section provides information about student life in AUBG outside the classroom.
-It introduces student support offices, organizations, and committees which help enhance students' campus well-being as well as their academic, personal and professional development.
-It gives insight into AUBG's co- and extracurricular program in support of the University's educational mission.
+This section provides comprehensive information about student life at AUBG beyond the classroom.
+It introduces various student support offices, organizations, and committees dedicated to enhancing students' well-being and fostering their academic, personal, and professional development.
+Additionally, it offers an overview of AUBG's co-curricular programs, which support and enrich the University's educational mission.